andyatkinson/andyatkinson.github.io/_posts/2026-04-20-rds-postgresql-scaling-aws-christmas-day.md

 We determined the query workload for the biggest table by size, row count, call frequency and % of IO would still fit ok on a single big instance, without needing to shard the table rows.

 Here's what the instances were scaled up to for Christmas 2025.
+(Older generation: Graviton2 ARM and DDR4 memory)
 <table class="styled-table">
   <thead>
     <tr>